AriHanan/Textify/README.md

 This software and library are available under the MIT license.

 See <a href="https://github.com/AriHanan/Textify/blob/master/LICENSE.md">LICENSE.md</a> for the license itself.

+# Contact
+If you have a feature request, want to send hate mail, or wish to contribute code, please reach me at AriHanan@protonmail.com.

+Happy cycling.

 # Author
 made by the very bored developer <a href="https://github.com/AriHanan">Ari Hanan</a>.